microspector/microspector/README.md

 ### Commands
 A Microspector script is a basic set of commands.
-Every command takes some params does the rest accordingly currently supported commands are:
+Every command takes some params does the rest accordingly.

+Currently supported commands are:

 1. [SET](#set)
 2. [HTTP](#http)